soyomarvaldezg/dotfiles/README.md

 # My Dotfiles

    Feel free to go through my system dotfiles

 ## Basics

-- For my operating system, I use Arch Linux (btw).
+- For my operating system, I use MacOs.
-- For my window manager, I use Hyprland.
+- For my window manager, I use Aerospace.
-- For my terminal, I use Kitty.
+- For my terminal, I use Ghostty.
 - For my shell, I use Zsh.

 ## Applications

-- For my launcher, I use Rofi.
+- For my launcher, I use Raycast.
 - For my editor, I use Neovim.
 - For my file, manager I use Yazi.
 - For my terminal multiplexer, I use Tmux.

 ## Theme

-- For my theme, generally I use Catppuccin.
+- For my theme, generally I use tokyonight.
 - For terminal font, I use JetBrains Nerd Font.
 - For shell prompt, I use oh-my-posh.